Are you planning a short visit to Los Angeles or are you looking for what to do in LA for a weekend?

-Los Angeles, California: one of the top cities for many visitors to the USA
+Los Angeles, California is one of the top cities for many visitors to the USA

-I recently took the two day LA challenge, to at least get a glimpse of the city we all know from so many movies, the city that’s home to Hollywood, Baywatch and the Playboy Mansion, the city where many dream the American dream while waiting tables and pumping gas…
+I recently went to LA for the weekend, to at least get a glimpse of the city we all know from so many movies.
+The city that’s home to Hollywood, Baywatch, and the Playboy Mansion.
+The city where many dream the American dream while waiting tables and pumping gas…

-I can’t say I’ve fallen in love with this city but it’s well worth a visit and if you are stuck for time at least try to visit some of these highlights:
+Over the years I’ve been to LA on several occasions to visit friends and although I’ve never fallen in love with this city (I much prefer San Diego), Los Angeles is well worth a visit and if you are stuck for time at least try to visit some of these highlights:

-Venice Beach and it’s famous boardwalk is well known around the world for its funky and offbeat vibe.
+Venice Beach and its famous boardwalk are well known around the world for its funky and offbeat vibe.